Workday/canvas-kit/modules/_labs/header/react/README.md

 > A flag to highlight the search on the left beside the logo.
 Will only work if `onSearchSubmit` is
 > provided.

-#### `onBreakpointChange: (BreakpointType | string) => void`

-> If specified, this callback is executed after the screen size changes with the new breakpoint key.
-> It also gets called on initialization so the consumer has the original breakpoint

 # Global Header

 The Global Header (or App Header) is used for Workday applications.